 The cash balances of substantially all funds are pooled and invested by the County Auditor-Treasurer for the purpose of increasing earnings through investment activities.
-Pursuant to Minn.
-Stat. § 385.07, investment earnings on cash and pooled investments are credited to the General Fund.
-Other funds received investment earnings based on other state statutes, grant agreements, contracts, and bond covenants.
-Pooled investment earnings for 2021 were \$57,607.
+Pooled investment earnings for 2022 were \$706,309.

-D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued)

-1. Deposits and Investments (Continued)
+- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued) - 1.
+Deposits and Investments (Continued)